jmago17/matterbridge-loxone/README.md

 - username - the username to use for connecting
 - passowrd - the passowrd to use for connecting
 - uuidsandtypes - list of UUID's and types to map to matter devices
+- logevents - when enabled, log will contain all received Loxone events, not just the ones that have been configured (careful, lot of log!)
+- debug - enables debug mode on the plugin

 ### UUID and type mapping